 |Paranoia||Reduced social capacity||Personality|

-Spore: The Tamaa can release a cloud of spores from their tentillia, enabling them to apply the narcotic and toxic effects above without direct contact.
-The Tamaa can project these spores up to a distance of 1 meter for each level taken in Spore.
+The Tamaa can release a cloud of spores from their tentillia, enabling them to apply the narcotic and toxic effects above without direct contact.
+The Tamaa can project these spores up to a distance of 1 meter for each rank taken in Spore.

--The Tamaa can control one person for each level in Cordyceps.
+- The Tamaa can control one person for each rank in Cordyceps.

--Targets get a resistance check with a frequency equal to the level in Cordyceps (e.g. 1/day at level 1, 1 every other day at level 2, 1 every 3rd day at level 3)
+- Targets get a resistance check with a frequency equal to the rank in Cordyceps (e.g. 1/day at level 1, 1 every other day at level 2, 1 every 3rd day at level 3)

--Any direction to commit suicidal or deeply objectionable acts prompts a new roll to resist.
+- Any direction to do something extremely objectionable (e.g. suicide, harming a loved one) prompts a new roll to resist.

--Infection is hindered by alchohol and can be removed by making the victim consume a sufficient amount.
+- Infection is hindered by alchohol and can be removed by making the victim consume a sufficient amount or with a Mendikit healing check above 14.

-Fungal Ring: The Tamaa can spawn a cluster of mushrooms which are able to transmit sensation across distance.
-The Tamaa is aware of any creature crossing the ring and spores that cling to the interloper allow the Tamaa to sense their location for 7 hours before the spores die.
+The Tamaa can spawn a cluster of mushrooms which are able to transmit sensation across distance.
+The Tamaa is aware of any creature crossing the ring and spores that cling to the interloper allow them to sense their location for 7 hours before the spores die.
 The spores are also able to convey a general sense of the danger the creature poses.
-The distance of transmission is dependent on the level in the ability and the Tamaa can have a number of rings equal to the level in the ability.
+The distance of transmission is dependent on the ability rank and the Tamaa can have a number of rings equal to the rank in the ability.

-Nootropic: The Tamaa can make a connection to another entity using their tentillia, enhancing their mental abilities and creating a non-intrusive emotional feedback loop that allows the Tamaa to bear some portion of the target’s cognitive burden.
+The Tamaa can make a connection to another entity using their tentillia, enhancing their mental abilities and creating a non-intrusive emotional feedback loop that allows the Tamaa to bear some portion of the target’s cognitive burden.
 Nootropics allows the Tamaa to add their Will to that of their subject for a short period of time.
 The target must be willing and the effect can last for as long as the Tamaa maintains physical contact with at least one Tentillia.
 The duration this connection can be sustained is a number of hours equal to the Tamaa’s Arbour Heart.
-The ability cannot be used again until both characters have had a chance to rest.
+The ability costs 3 stress to use and cannot be used again until both characters have had a chance to rest.